eleveyuan/Portal-Calendar-py/README-en.md

 ![](img/api.jpg)

 ### font
-[Smiley-sans/得意黑](https://github.com/atelier-anchor/smiley-sans) is a open source fonts we use in this project
+[Smiley-sans/得意黑](https://github.com/atelier-anchor/smiley-sans) and [LXGW WenKai / 霞鹜文楷](https://github.com/lxgw/LxgwWenKai) are open source fonts we use in this project